xgbuils/lazyarray-lite/README.md

 }
 ```

+##### options.length
+Type: Integer?

+It defines the maximum length of lazy array.
+If `options.length` is `undefined` or not defined, the lazy array created is infinity in potencial.

+Example:

 ###### Advice:
-It is advisable to use `get` property on constructor whenever possible because it has a higher performance.
-Using `next` property function, to get an array element before is necessary to calculate all their predecessors.
+It is advisable to use `options.get` on constructor whenever possible because it has a higher performance.
+Using `options.next` property function, to get an array element before is necessary to compute all its predecessors.

-#### #get (index)
+#### .get (index)
 returns the specified element from a lazy array.
-###### Parameters
+##### index
+Type: Integer

-`index` is zero-based index to get extraction.
+zero-based index to get element of lazy array.

-** Caution: **
+**Caution:**
 This method uses memoization.
-Modify the elements of the returned array can produce unexpected behaviours.
+Modify returned element of lazy array can produce unexpected behaviours.

-#### #slice(min, max)
+#### .slice(begin, end)
 returns a portion of a lazy array into a new array object.

-###### Parameters
+##### begin
+Type: Integer

-- `min` is zero-based index at which to begin extraction
+zero-based index at which to begin extraction
+##### max
+Type: Integer

-- `max` is zero-based index at which to end extraction. `slice` extracts up to but not including end.
+zero-based index at which to end extraction.

-** Caution: **
+**Caution:**
 This method uses memoization.
-Modify the elements of the returned array can produce unexpected behaviours.
+Modify returned elements of lazy array can produce unexpected behaviours.

 ### Development